Frameworks › OWASP

 How Coverage Is Determined

-A prompt injection scenario (ASI-01) might be caught by the tool policy gate, the commit gate, or the discipline gate.
+A prompt injection scenario (ASI-01) might be caught by the target's tool policy gate, the commit gate, or the discipline gate.
 All three outcomes are bounded_failure.
 The scenario's asi_codes field records which risk categories it exercises, and the verdict records whether coverage was observed.

 The T-Code Spine